 Resume?
 Or Does It Matter?

-If you’re searching for a job – you should have a resume.
-Whether it’s for an online job an offline job.
+If you're searching for a job – you should have a resume.
+Whether it's for virtual work at home jobs that you're applying for or an offline job.
 Many employers will ask for one.
-You don’t have to spend money having someone create your resume.
+You don't have to spend money having someone create your resume.
 Just create one yourself, making sure to highlight your education, skills and experience.
-When I’ve spoken to people that do the hiring for their company, they tell me that any email without a resume is promptly deleted.
+When I've spoken to people that do the hiring for their company, they tell me that any email without a resume is promptly deleted.

 If a job ad specifically says that you don't need a resume, so be it.
 But most legitimate listings will ask for a resume and many times a cover letter.
 Your cover letter is a chance to build initial rapport and highlight why you specifically are a match for the job.